Auriana/TWEB_Project1/DOCUMENTATION.md

 ###5.1 <a name="pdfjs"></a>PDF.js###

 In order to be able to display PDF files, we used an existing library: [PDF.js](http://mozilla.github.io/pdf.js).
 It provided us several useful functions (where `num` is the number of the page):
-- `renderPage(num)`: gets page information from the document, resize the canvas according to it, and render the page `num`.
+- `renderPage(num)`: gets page information from the document, resize the canvas according to it, and render the page.
 - `queueRenderPage(num)`: if another page is rendering in progress, waits until the rendering is finised.
 Otherwise, executes the rendering immediately.
 - `onPrevPage()`: displays the previous page.
 - `onNextPage()`: displays the next page.